AMN-SHK/UnibotFM/data/nlu.md

 - AIML syllabus
 - AIML course syllabus
 - arificial intelligence and machine learning engineering syllabus
+- subjects in artificial intelligence and machine learning
+- subjects in aiml
+- modules in aiml
+- modules in artificial intelligence and machine learning

 ## intent:data_syllabus
 - syllabus for data department